Surnames: Hackworth to Hutchinson

 Others were spread across England relatively evenly with only 39 Horsleys residing in Scotland.
 There are places called Horsley and Longhorsley in Northumberland which are likely places of origin, although the Horsley place-name also occurs in Derbyshire, Gloucestershire, Staffordshire, and Surrey.

 In 1270 the Horsley family held the manor of Outchester near Bamburgh and in 1415 a Robert Horsley was the owner of Thernham Tower (Farnham Tower) near Hepple in Coquetdale.
-Thomas Horsley, who founded Newcastle’s Royal Grammar School was the Mayor of Newcastle in 1514, 1519, 1524 and 1533.
+A Thomas Horsley, who founded Newcastle’s Royal Grammar School was the mayor of Newcastle in 1514, 1519, 1524 and 1533.

-A Cuthbert Horsley was the MP for Northumberland in 1553; from November 1554 and from 1558 to 1559.
-A Robert Horsley was MP for Northumberland from April 1554 and Cuthbert Horsley was MP for Newcastle upon Tyne from April 1554.
+A Cuthbert Horsley was the MP for Northumberland in 1553; from 1554 (November) and from 1558 to 1559.
+A Robert Horsley was an MP for Northumberland from April 1554 and Cuthbert Horsley was an MP for Newcastle upon Tyne from April 1554.
 In 1569, George Horsley of Acklington Park in Northumberland was one of the supporters of the rebellion known as the Rising of the North.

 North East and North Yorkshire